MH Bonham is an award-winning author and editor. Bonham is also the author of more than 50 books as well as thousands of

 The best time to harvest rose hips is in the fall sometime after the first frost.
-They are reputed to be sweeter then.
+They are reputed to be quite sweet.
 You can often spot rose hips when the leaves have fallen because the red berries will stand out against bare branches.
 You can pick them by hand or use a berry scoop like I do.
 Regardless, wear heavy gloves to protect your hands and wrists from thorns.

 Using Rose Hips

 The rose hip's edible part is the red shell and pink pith that surrounds the seeds.
 When you open a rose hip, you'll cut off the bottom end and slice open the pod.
 The seeds are not edible, so scoop them out.
 But if you're making tea, you can either dry the berries with the seeds or just mash up fresh rose hips and brew, seeds and all.

 - 1 tablespoon rose hips, fresh mashed or dry and crumbled

 - 1 stick cinnamon